U.S. prosecutor to be stationed at Europol for cyber crimes

 U.S. and European law enforcement agencies have already been cooperating closely on cyber crime, Lynch said.
 She cited investigations into “botnet” networks of hacked computers and the dismantling of “dark web” marketplaces where illegal drugs, weapons and services are sold.

-The appointment will formalize the cooperation and make it easier to take quick decisions in evolving investigations, Lynch said.
+The appointment will formalise the cooperation and make it easier to take quick decisions in evolving investigations, Lynch said.
 She cited resolving jurisdictional issues in an evolving investigation as an example.

-Europol, with roughly 950 staff, coordinates investigations across Europe, including people trafficking, money laundering and counterfeiting and organized crime.
+Europol, with roughly 950 staff, coordinates investigations across Europe, including people trafficking, money laundering and counterfeiting and organised crime.

-Reporting By Anthony Deutsch and Toby Sterling; Editing by Kevin Liffey, Larry King